 , underpinned by a corporate equal opportunities statement, and a joint declaration of protection signed by both management and employees’ representatives.

-We have drafted a model Harassment Policy and Equal Opportunities Policy (word docs) that you can use when writing your own policy and procedure.
+We have drafted a model Harassment Model Policy and Procedure and Equal Opportunities Model Policy that you can use when writing your own policy and procedure.
 You may make appropriate amendments to these to suit your own particular needs.

 As an employer, anti-discrimination laws make it your responsibility to protect staff from improper conduct by other employees that amounts to harassment.
 If you fail to do this you will be held responsible for that conduct.
 Simply telling the perpetrators to “cut it out” is not an adequate response.
 Employers must take proper steps to ensure that this does not occur, and where it does occur, it should be dealt with properly and promptly and the perpetrators disciplined.